 Bosu’s are very durable too, as I have had the same one for 6 years and I use it often.

-For the healthy ankle sand is a great way to strengthen it.
+For the healthy ankle, sand is a great way to strengthen it and prevent sprains.

 If you’re coming off a fresh ankle injury then don’t use the sand because it’s uneven and could irritate the ankle injury.

-By simply walking or running in sand is good for ankle strength, but try to use the good sand that is light and also a flat surface, not a high slope like some beaches.
+By simply walking or running in sand is good for ankle strength, but try to use the light dry sand on a flat surface.

 If you just walk on hard packed down sand that’s not going to do anything for you.

-If you’re at the beach doing this you have to be careful because many beaches have that slight slope, which is not ideal and can cause shin-splints or other injuries.
+At the beach if you’re doing this you have to be careful because many beaches have that slight slope, which is not ideal and can cause shin-splints or other injuries.

 Time frame for ankle injury

-Once you first injure your ankle you want to RICE [Rest, Ice, Compress, Elevate] for the first 48 hours.
+Once you first injure your ankle RICE [Rest, Ice, Compress, Elevate] for the first 48 hours.

-If you can RICE every hour do it.
+If you can RICE every hour do it… 20 mins every hr.

 The first 2 days are the most important times of the whole process.
-It can really get a lot of that swelling down.
+You can really get a lot of that swelling down.

 After this process of RICE in the first 48 hours, you want to start the rehab / strength.

-Once the first few days are over, you need to strengthen the ankle.
+Once the first couple days are over, you need to strengthen the ankle.

 It’s really easy to forget to do this once our ankle feels 80% because we think it’s going to be 100% any day.